wmandai/workice-docs/docs/source/install.rst

 ^^^^^^^^^^^^^^^^^

 - Check your webserver log (ie, /var/log/apache2/error.log) and the application logs (storage/logs/laravel-error.log) for more details or set ``APP_DEBUG=true`` in .env
+- Getting 404 not found when i access http://crm.mydomain.com/installer - Ensure your sub domain ROOT Document points to /path/to/workice/public folder and not /path/to/workice folder.
+- I cannot see a folder named **installer** - The url /installer is a laravel route and not a folder.
+You will be redirected to /installer if the application detects that the app needs to be installed.
 - To resolve ``file_put_contents(...): failed to open stream: Permission denied`` run ``chmod -R 777 storage`` then ``chmod -R 755 storage``
 - Running ``composer install --no-dev`` and ``composer dump-autoload`` can sometimes help with composer problems.
 - Composer install error: ``Fatal error: Allowed memory size of...`` Try the following: ``php -d memory_limit=-1 /usr/local/bin/composer install --no-dev``
 - If you are installing on PHP 7.3 and encounter an error ``preg_match_all(): JIT compilation failed: no more memory`` you will need to modify your php.ini file and enter **pcre.jit=0** to fix the issue.
+- My images are not loading - May be caused by wrong symlink.
+Edit public/index.php file and write this line at the top of the code after ``<?php`` opening tag ``symlink('../your-crm-folder/storage/app/public', './storage');``
+- My CRONs are not running and i get an error ``'ErrorException' with message 'Invalid argument supplied for foreach()' in /home/project/vendor/symfony/console/Input/ArgvInput.php`` to fix this, enter your CRON to run every minute as shown ``php -d register_argc_argv=On /path/to/workice/artisan schedule:run >/dev/null``